Limmek/PersonalPlayerNotes/README.md

 [![Package and release](https://github.com/Limmek/Shitlist/actions/workflows/build.yml/badge.svg)](https://github.com/Limmek/Shitlist/actions/workflows/build.yml)
 # Shitlist

 Tired of encountering players who've made your gaming experiences less enjoyable?
-Whether remembering the heroes or the not-so-great allies, #Shitlist is the solution.
-This WoW addon lets you create reasons on players, tracking the good, the bad, and everything in between.
+Whether remembering the heroes or the not-so-great allies, **#Shitlist** is the solution.
+This WoW addon lets you create different preset reasons and personalized comments on players, tracking the good, the bad, and everything in between.

 ## Features to Enhance Your Gaming Experience